Memorable Manitobans: Harold Lloyd Henderson (1907-1993)

 Cleric, municipal official.

 He served as a member of the Manitoba Municipal Enquiry Commission, the Prairie Flood Control Organization, the Advisory Committee to the Minister of Municipal Affairs, the Sanatorium Board of Manitoba, the Manitoba Boards of the Canadian National Institute for the Blind, and the Cancer Society.
-He was the organizing President of the Portage Flying Club and the Austin Agricultural Museum.
+He was the organizing President of the Portage Flying Club and the Manitoba Agricultural Museum (1952-1955).
 He was the first President of the Kiwanis Club of Portage, and Chairman of the Portage and District General Hospital Board.
 He served on the Portage Industrial Development Commission, the City of Portage Planning Commission, and the Portage Industrial Exhibition Board.

 He retired in 1981 and died at Portage la Prairie on 18 January 1993.
 He was buried in the Freeland Presbyterian Cemetery on Prince Edward Island.